aleksai/chia-alert/README.md

 cd chia-alert
 npm i
 cp config.js.example config.js

+# Execute this to start:
+npm run start

+# To stop:
+npm run stop
 ```

 Edit `config.js` with your telegram bot token and your telegram ID.
 Don't forget to start a chat with bot in Telegram after bot initial creation.
 Instructions how to create your bot follow https://core.telegram.org/bots#6-botfather